jsk-ros-pkg/jsk_common/parallel_util/pxeboot.rst

 How to use pxe_manager.py
 -------------------------

-0. setup configuration file for tftp server
+0. setup configuration file for tftp server and permissions

 .. code-block:: bash